MinorAdvancedPrototyping/grasshopper-open-access-test/book/Grasshopper_Rhino_course/Lessons/1_Lesson_1_-_Basics/!index.md

 You can also use Rhino geometry as an input in Grasshopper.
 For example if you wanted use a curve as input:

-🖱️Draw a curve in Rhino, for example by selecting **[Control Points Curve]** from the toolbar on the left.
+🖱️ Draw a curve in Rhino, for example by selecting **[Control Points Curve]** from the toolbar on the left.

-*🖱️*Place a **[Curve]** component on the canvas in Grasshopper.
+*🖱️* Place a **[Curve]** component on the canvas in Grasshopper.
 You can do this by dragging it from the Params/Geometry toolbar or by double clicking on the canvas and searching for the **[Curve]** component.

-*🖱️*Right click in the middle of the component and select **[set one curve].** ****
+*🖱️* Right click in the middle of the component and select **[set one curve].**

-A prompt appears in Rhino, asking you which Curve or Edge to reference*.* On windows this prompt will appear above the command line, in mac you will find it in the menu below the command line.
+A prompt appears in Rhino, asking you which Curve or Edge to reference.
+On windows this prompt will appear above the command line, in mac you will find it in the menu below the command line.

-🖱️Select the curve in Rhino by left clicking on it.
+🖱️ Select the curve in Rhino by left clicking on it.

 After selecting you curve, the curve component should turn green, indicating that it now contains geometry.